DavidAnson/markdownlint/README.md

 designed to be easy to read, write, and understand.
 It succeeds - and its flexibility is both a benefit and a drawback.
 Many styles are possible, so formatting can be inconsistent.
 Some constructs don't work well in all parsers and should be avoided.
+The [CommonMark](http://commonmark.org/) specification standardizes parsers - but not authors.

 `markdownlint` is a [static analysis](http://en.wikipedia.org/wiki/Static_program_analysis) tool for [Node.js](https://nodejs.org/) and [io.js](https://iojs.org/) with a